isomorphic-software/smartclient-docs/classes/FormItem.md

 ## Attr: FormItem.showPending

 ### Description
-When set to `true`, this property adds the optional "Pending" suffix to the CSS styles applied to the widget if the current value of the item differs from the value that would be restored by invoking [DynamicForm.resetValues](DynamicForm.md#method-dynamicformresetvalues).
-See [FormItemBaseStyle](../reference_2.md#type-formitembasestyle) for details.
+When `true`, causes the "Pending" optional suffix to be added if the item's current value differs from the value that would be restored by a call to [DynamicForm.resetValues](DynamicForm.md#method-dynamicformresetvalues).

 [shouldSaveValue](#attr-formitemshouldsavevalue) must be `true` for this setting to have an effect.

 Styling of the value is updated only after the [FormItem.change](#method-formitemchange) event is processed, so depending on the value of [changeOnKeypress](#attr-formitemchangeonkeypress), styling may be updated immediately on keystroke or only when the user leaves the field.

 Default styling is provided for the Enterprise, EnterpriseBlue, and Graphite skins only. `showPending` should not be enabled for an item when using a skin without default styling unless the default [FormItem.pendingStatusChanged](#method-formitempendingstatuschanged) behavior is canceled and a custom pending visual state is implemented by the item.

-On the other hand, when set to `true` and if [FormItem.canHover](#attr-formitemcanhover) is also true, a hover will appear, displaying the old value and controlled by [FormItem.showOldValueInHover](#attr-formitemshowoldvalueinhover), [FormItem.originalValueMessage](#attr-formitemoriginalvaluemessage) and [FormItem.nullOriginalValueText](#attr-formitemnulloriginalvaluetext).
-Additionally, if the new value is [clipped](#attr-formitemshowclippedvalueonhover), it will be shown in the hover as well.

 **NOTE:** Whether an item is shown as pending is not reflected to screen readers.
 Therefore, it is not advisable to design a UI where it is necessary for the user to know whether an item is shown as pending in order to work with the form.